-Planning anything in 2020 is a challenging thing to do because of the Covid-19 pandemic, so keeping things simple might be the best approach.
+Planning anything during this pandemic is a challenging thing to do, so keeping things simple might be the best approach.
 We would encourage you to consider having individuals or family units do things at home or in the community that would help others.
 These might include:

-- Have children draw pictures and write letters to local seniors in nursing homes who can’t have visitors at this time.
+- Have children draw pictures and write letters to local seniors in nursing homes who don’t have family to visit them.

 - Send thank-you notes and cards of appreciation to front-line workers at hospitals, public safety workers (police, fire-fighters, rescue squad workers), those working in the service industries (grocery store workers, restaurant staff, etc.).
 Simply be kind to them when they are assisting/serving you!